+SELAN's 'Policy on Prevention of Sexual Harassment of Women at Workplace' is in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules made thereunder which provides for protection against sexual harassment of women at workplace and for prevention and redressal of such complaints received by the Company.
 SELAN has always believed that appropriate standard of conduct should be maintained by the employees in their conduct and that there should be a safe, indiscriminatory and harassment free (including sexual harassment) work environment for every individual working in the Company.
-SELAN's 'Policy on Prevention of Sexual Harassment of Women at Workplace' is in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules made thereunder which provides for protection against sexual harassment of women at workplace and for prevention and redressal of such complaints received by the Company.
 Internal Complaints Committee has been set up to redress complaints, if any, received regarding sexual harassment.
-During the year under review, the Company has not received any complaint of sexual harassment from any of the woman employee of the Company.
+We affirm that adequate access would be provided to any complainant who wished to register a complaint under the Policy.
+During the year under review, the Company has not received any complaint under the Policy.